A Clay Jar

 2 Corinthians 2:10-11 NIV

-There are a number of times in the Bible where we are told to forgive other people.
+There are a number of times in the Bible when we are told to forgive other people.
 But sometimes forgiveness is so hard.
 Especially when the offense was malicious and hurtful, and there is no evident repentance.
 How can I possibly be expected to forgive someone who has hurt me, and who is not interested in reconciliation?
-But there is no place in the Scripture that ever gives me an out; an excuse to not forgive.
-Instead, I find clear instruction and examples concerning the need to forgive.
+But there is no place in the Scripture that ever gives me an out; an excuse not to forgive.
+Instead, I find clear instructions and examples concerning the need to forgive.
 I have never been hurt as badly as Jesus on the cross, or Stephen at his stoning.
 Yet both of them were able to forgive those who were actively killing them.

 Be Willing to Forgive